-Orientation for freshmen and transfer students is held during the summer and at the beginning of each school year.
+Orientation for freshmen and transfer students is held during the summer and at the beginning of each semester year.
 Academic advising and class scheduling are completed during orientation prior to registration.
 All new students are expected to be in attendance.
-In addition, freshmen participate in "The Freshman Experience" which focuses on integration into successful university life.
+In addition, in the fall, freshmen participate in "The Freshman Experience" which focuses on integration into successful university life.